-The Principal Investigator must submit all components of the full proposal as one (1) electronic file (single PDF format only) to Sea Grant Research Associate Ms. Lisa Aromando and Executive Director Dr. Peter Rowe by June 20, 2023 at or before 11:59 pm ET.
-Following your submission, you will receive an email confirmation regarding the administrative review from Ms. Aromando for your records by June 23, 2023.
+The Principal Investigator must submit all components of the full proposal as one (1) electronic file (single PDF format only) to Sea Grant Director of Research and Grants Administration Julie Shaw and Executive Director Dr. Peter Rowe by August 22, 2025 by 11:59 pm ET.
+Following your submission, you will receive an email confirmation regarding the administrative review from Julie Shaw for your records by August 26, 2025.